ianblenke/coreos-vagrant-flannel-kubernetes-libswarm-panamax-deis-kibana-elastisearch-grafana-influxdb/README.md

 HA redis is another personal goal.
 Sharding redis with twemproxy is nice as well.
 Having redis handle SLAVEOF automagically to the etcd leader on the loss of a master node would be even better.

+After the persistence is sorted out (if it is even wise to attempt that yet on immutable infrastructure), influxdb and cadvisor for performance monitoring will happen as well.

 # Now back to your regularly scheduled program